ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 ## Underfitting

-When instead we do not allow for enough complexity to model a complex real system, by setting a flexibility parameter to **low flexibility**, the learning technique learns **does not fit neither the data, nor the system**, that is, .key[underfitting] occurs.
+When instead we do not allow for enough complexity to model a complex real system, by setting a flexibility parameter to **low flexibility**, the learning technique **does not fit neither the data, nor the system**, that is, .key[underfitting] occurs.

 --